Divyanshu9822/repo-lens/README.md

 When deploying your application:

 - Update the **Homepage URL** and **Authorization callback URL** in your GitHub OAuth settings to match your deployed URL.
-- Ensure that your `.env` file or environment variables are correctly configured for production use.
+- Ensure that you add your secrets to streamlit production settings as well.

 ## Contact